-The Department of Planning, Industry and Environment (the Department) is responsible for the enforcement of the Biodiversity Conservation Act 2016 (BC Act), its associated regulations and Part 5A of the Local Land Services Act 2013 (LLS Act) and the regulations under that part.
+The Department of Planning and Environment (the Department) is responsible for the enforcement of the Biodiversity Conservation Act 2016 (BC Act), its associated regulations and Part 5A of the Local Land Services Act 2013 (LLS Act) and the regulations under that part.

-(the Property).
+Area (the Property).

-Information and evidence obtained to date, including an assessment of aerial / satellite imagery, site inspection and a vegetation assessment supports that damage, caused by clearing sixty-five (65) hectares of native vegetation (the Areas of interest mapped at Attachment A) occurred on the Property between September 2017 and November 2017.
+Information and evidence obtained to date, including an assessment of aerial / satellite imagery and a vegetation assessment supports that damage, caused by clearing 233 hectares of remnant native vegetation that formed part of a threatened ecological community (the Areas of interest mapped at Attachment A) occurred on the Property between January 2018 and December 2018.

-At all material times, it was an offence against section 60N of the LLS Act for a person to clear native vegetation, except in accordance with:
+At all material times, it was an offence against section 2.2 of the BC Act to pick a plant of a threatened ecological community.